keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 In real production scenarios, please define a seperate RunAs account!

 #### Create a Runbook
-Next create a Runbook in Azure Automation (From type: Powershell Script) Add the published source code to the Runbook
+Next create a runbook in Azure Automation (From type: Powershell Script) Add the published source code to the runbook

-#### AD Group to Azure AD Role mapping
+#### AD Group to AzureAD Role mapping
-Create an Azure Active directory group (On-Prem or Cloud native) for your role mapping.
+Create an AzureAd group (On-Prem or cloud native) for your role mapping.
-Add the Active Directory Group to the Azure AD Role mapping.
+Add the AzureAD group to the AzureAD role mapping.
-***Important*** The Active Diretory groups and their users should be synced to Azure AD if youuse the On-Prem scenario!
+***Important*** The Active Diretory groups and their users should be synced to AzureAD if you use the On-Prem scenario!

 The source code have a region "Define global variables".
 This region contains the following source code:
 ````